 The proper loading of commercial motor vehicles is one of the most important safety issues that truck drivers and trucking companies must address.
 There are strict rules and regulations regarding how a truck must be loaded in order to reduce the chances of accidents happening.
 In fact, there are so many issues related to safe loading of trucks that the Federal Motor Carrier Safety Administration provides a 13-chapter handbook for commercial truck drivers to learn best practices for safe cargo loading.

-The reason there are so many rules surrounding cargo loading on trucks because the consequences can be very serious if the loading process is not done properly.
+The reason there are so many rules surrounding cargo loading on trucks is because the consequences can be very serious if the loading process is not done properly.
 An improperly loaded truck can cause many different kinds of accidents, endangering the trucker and every other motorist on the road.

 When a truck is poorly loaded and a collision happens, accident victims can obtain compensation for losses if they can prove the trucker was negligent in safe loading or if they can prove the truck driver failed to follow FMCSA regulations.
 An experienced truck accident attorney can provide assistance in demonstrating how an accident occurred so a victim can earn the right to be compensated for losses.